Public Interest Loan Repayment Assistance Program (PILRAP)

 When will I know if I am getting funded?Click to Open

-Applicants will be notified around May 15 if he/she has been awarded a PILRAP allocation for the one year period.
+Applicants will be notified around June 15 if they have been awarded a PILRAP allocation for the one year period.

 What factors will be considered?Click to Open

 - Your educational debt